 The Meredith College Woman of Achievement Award

 The Meredith College Woman of Achievement Award recognizes women who are inspirational role models and celebrates professional and personal accomplishments, visionary thinking, entrepreneurial spirit, leadership, community service and philanthropy that have significantly enhanced the intellectual climate and the quality of life on a national or international scope.
 The Woman of Achievement Lecture is part of the Presidential Lecture Series.
-Woman of Achievement honorees were Phyllis Trible, 2007, Judy Woodruff, 2008, Celine Cousteau, 2009, Nancy Goodman Brinker, 2010, Twyla Tharp, 2011, Randi Zuckerberg, 2012, Bernice Sandler, 2013, Alexa Von Tobel, 2014, Sarah Parker, 2015, 2016, all Meredith alumnae, in recognition of the College’s 125th anniversary, and N.C.
+Woman of Achievement honorees were Phyllis Trible, 2007, Judy Woodruff, 2008, Celine Cousteau, 2009, Nancy Goodman Brinker, 2010, Twyla Tharp, 2011, Randi Zuckerberg, 2012, Bernice Sandler, 2013, Alexa Von Tobel, 2014, Sarah Parker, 2015, all Meredith alumnae, in recognition of the College’s 125th anniversary, 2016, N.C.
 Secretary of State Elaine Marshall, 2017, Barbara L. Fredrickson in 2018, and two awards were presented in 2019 to Vivian Howard and Ruth Bader Ginsburg.

 Selection of speakers for the Lecture Series is a multi-faceted and collaborative process.
 Potential speakers are suggested by individual members of the faculty, staff and students, as well as by campus committees, specifically the Major Events Committee and the Summer Reading Program Committee.
 Final decisions on the selection of speakers are the responsibility of the President and the Major Events Committee.